 So while paper and digital comic sales are strong, I still feel the future of comics as a medium lies more in digital comics (including webcomics) and trade paperbacks/graphic novels instead of the old-school, 22-page paper comic.

-Flickr photo by keri (CC BY)
+Flickr photo by keri (CC BY / cropped from original)